Dir: Anthony Asquith

 Two Underground workers fight for the attentions of the same girl

 Although this film was not the first to feature the London Underground, that accolade probably went to the Hitchcock silent drama Downhill (qv) which came out the year before, this silent melodrama was the first to make extensive use of the system.
 The platform scenes were shot at Waterloo on the Bakerloo Line platforms where we are treated to extremely rare shots of 1920-built Watford Joint Tube Stock, built for the service to Watford along both the Bakerloo Line and the London and North Western Railway.
 As a result, the cars were owned jointly by both the Underground and the LNWR, and were painted in the latter company’s ‘plum and spilt milk’ livery.
 The lengthy scenes filmed onboard the carriages used a studio set, though this does seem to be interspersed with shots of passengers boarding and alighting real trains.
 Despite all this, the concourse, escalators and the booking hall that feature extensively used a different station entirely.
 The final chase sequence climaxes on the platforms again at Waterloo, with the fighting characters nearly getting rundown by a Watford bound train, formed again of Joint Stock.
 The chase started at the entrance to an as yet unknown tunnel somewhere on the District and went via the lifts at Covent Garden!
+Look out for the couple travelling open top on London General route 24.
+As they travel down Grosvenor Road, distant electric trains can be seen crossing Grosvenor Bridge running into/out of Victoria.
 The title of the film is displayed after the opening credits in the form of a very large ‘UNDERGROUND’ sign attached to the retaining wall of Putney Bridge station (see above).
 There are several out door scenes including some filmed at Lots Road Power Station but surprisingly no other railway related items feature in the film.
 This magnificent movie is now much respected by silent movie historians with regular showings at Silent Film Festivals where it is considered one of the very best of the genre yet it is sadly still largely overlooked.
 Some footage from this film reappears in Hitchcock’s 1931 movie Rich and Strange (qv).